r9r-dev/portaefik/README.md

       name: traefik
 ```

 The container is not exposing is port to host anymore.
-Instead, you use labels handle it.
+Instead, you use labels to handle it.
 The frontend rule tell traefik on which url to route that container's port.
 Easy =)

+ping.yourdomain.tld => your_server:443 => traefik => container:80

 Don't forget to configure your subdomain to your server ip on your nameserver hosting service.
 When you are ready, click on *Deploy the stack*.
 This is where the magic starts.
 Go to https://ping.yourdomain.tld : it should work using https with a valid certificate.